CapMousse/setitup/README.md

 Now that your project has a `setitup.config`, you can run `setitup install` to launch installation.

 If you don't have clone your git repository to your computer, you can use `setitup install -g repos_url_here`.
-You can even set a custom ouput dir for git cone, using `-o`: `setitup install -g repos_url_here -o a/ouput/dir`.
+You can even set a custom ouput dir for git clone, using `-o`: `setitup install -g repos_url_here -o a/ouput/dir`.

 ## Create custom namespaces

-If you want to add your custom namespace, to add custom commands and tools, or if you want to overload existing namespace, simply create a setitup.js on your directory.
+If you want to add a custom namespace, to add custom commands and tools, or if you want to override an existing namespace, simply create a setitup.js on your directory.

 ```javascript
 'use strict';